-- 13.24 Civic heads are senior posts within community and town councils.
+- 13.25 Civic heads are senior posts within community and town councils.
 In addition to chairing major meetings the civic head is the ambassador representing the council to a variety of institutions and organisations.
 The Panel requires that members should not have to pay themselves for any cost associated with carrying out these duties.
-This requirement also applies in respect of deputy civic heads. - 13.25 The Panel recognises the wide range of provision made for civic heads in respect of transport, secretarial support, charitable giving and official clothing we consider these to be the council's civic budgets. - 13.26 Funding decisions in relation to these civic budgets are not matters of personal remuneration for the post holder but relate to the funding required for the tasks and duties to be carried out.
-Councils remain free to set civic budgets at whatever levels they deem appropriate for the levels of civic leadership they have in place. - 13.27 For the avoidance of doubt, costs in respect of, for example, transport (physical transport or mileage costs), secretarial support, charitable giving (purchasing tickets, making donations or buying raffle tickets) and official clothing are not matters of personal remuneration for the individual holding the senior post.
-These should be covered by the civic budget. - 13.28 Recognising that some mayors and chairs of community and town councils and their deputies are very active during their year of office, the Panel has determined that community and town councils can make a payment to the individuals holding these roles. - 13.29 This is a personal payment to the individual and is entirely separate from covering the costs set out above. - 13.30 The Panel has determined that the maximum payment to a chair or mayor of a community or town council is £1,500.
-The maximum payment to a deputy mayor or chair is £500.
+This requirement also applies in respect of deputy civic heads. - 13.26 The Panel recognises the wide range of provision made for civic heads in respect of transport, secretarial support, charitable giving and official clothing we consider these to be the council's civic budgets. - 13.27 Funding decisions in relation to these civic budgets are not matters of personal remuneration for the post holder but relate to the funding required for the tasks and duties to be carried out.
+Councils remain free to set civic budgets at whatever levels they deem appropriate for the levels of civic leadership they have in place. - 13.28 For the avoidance of doubt, costs in respect of, for example, transport (physical transport or mileage costs), secretarial support, charitable giving (purchasing tickets, making donations or buying raffle tickets) and official clothing are not matters of personal remuneration for the individual holding the senior post.
+These should be covered by the civic budget. - 13.29 Recognising that some mayors and chairs of community and town councils and their deputies are very active during their year of office, the Panel has determined that community and town councils can make a payment to the individuals holding these roles. - 13.30 This is a personal payment to the individual and is entirely separate from covering the costs set out above. - 13.31 The Panel has determined that the maximum payment to a chair or mayor of a community or town council is \pounds 1,500.
+The maximum payment to a deputy mayor or chair is \pounds 500.

-Determination 49: Community and town councils can provide a payment to the mayor or chair of the council up to a maximum of £1,500.
-This is in addition to the £150 payment for costs and expenses and the £500 senior salary if these are claimed.
+Determination 50: Community and town councils can provide a payment to the mayor or chair of the council up to a maximum of $\pounds1,500$.
+This is in addition to the $\pounds150$ payment for costs and expenses and the $\pounds500$ senior salary if these are claimed.

-Determination 50: Community and town councils can provide a payment to the deputy mayor or deputy chair of the council up to a maximum of £500.
-This is in addition to the £150 payment for costs and expenses and the £500 senior salary if these are claimed.
+Determination 51: Community and town councils can provide a payment to the deputy mayor or deputy chair of the council up to a maximum of \pounds 500.
+This is in addition to the \pounds 150 payment for costs and expenses and the \pounds 500 senior salary if these are claimed.

-Determination 51: The application of the Remuneration Framework by relevant Group.
+Determination 52: The application of the Remuneration Framework by relevant Group is contained in Table 11.